rwth-i6/i6_experiments/users/zeyer/experiments/exp2023_04_25_rf/Transformer.md

 - sometimes sliding window attention (supported also by Flash attention)

-- T5 style layer norm: No bias and no subtraction of mean
+- T5 style layer norm / RMSNorm: No bias and no subtraction of mean

 - Conformer uses Swish (Silu) activation in FF